Saturday, October 24, 2015

 Labyrinth

-Garland does so by luring the viewer into a labyrinth of doubt and deception.
+Garland does so by luring the viewer into a labyrinth of deception and doubt.
 Is Nathan playing God?
-Is Ava nothing more than a 'parrot' desguised as a woman, simply reproducing what her software can manage and allows?
+Is Ava nothing more than a 'parrot' desguised as a woman, simply reproducing what her software allows and can manage?
 Or is she really capable of creative thoughts and heartfelt emotions?
 How will Caleb react to the unexpected course of the experiment?
 And who is actually manipulating whom...?

 Alicia Vikander as Ava.